automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Iguanodon.md

 # Iguanodon
-## Description: The second dinosaur in history ever to receive a name.
+## The second dinosaur in history ever to receive a name.